hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/metadata.md

 ---
 title: 'Metadata'
 metaTitle: 'Data Modeling with Hasura | Hasura GraphQL Tutorial'
-metaDescription: 'This tutorial covers how to do data modeling in PostgreSQL and create tables using Hasura console'
+metaDescription: 'This tutorial covers how to do data modeling in PostgreSQL and create tables'
 ---

 Hasura allows you to define your entire data model using a declarative set of metadata files.
 This metadata is written